Mosman Design Awards

 - People’s Choice Award – Clanalpine House by McNally Architects

-The next Mosman Design Awards will be held in 2021.
+The 2021 Mosman Design Awards have been postponed.
+The next Mosman Design Awards will be held in 2022.
 Please call the Urban Planning team on 9978 4154 for more information.

 The Mosman Design Awards presentation evening once again was a big hit with the nominating architects, owners and judges that attended the event on 6 March 2017 at the Mosman Art Gallery.Award winners included: